Yeetsomepickles999/JetsonNanoRockPaperScizzorsGame/README.md

 ## YouTube Demo

-Watch the game in action on YouTube: [Your YouTube Link](https://www.youtube.com/your-youtube-video-link)
+Watch the game in action on YouTube: [https://www.youtube.com/your-youtube-video-link](https://www.youtube.com/your-youtube-video-link)

----

-Enjoy playing Rock Paper Scissors with your computer!
-If you have any questions or issues, feel free to create an issue in the GitHub repository, and we'll be happy to assist you.
+Thank you for using the Rock Paper Scissors Game GitHub project!
+We hope you enjoy playing the game and exploring the possibilities of computer vision and deep learning in this interactive application.
+If you have any questions or feedback, feel free to reach out and contribute to the project.
 Happy gaming!